$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: hp -robust multigrid solver

-\begin{remark}[nested iterations] The solver does not start from an arbitrary initial guess on each newly-refined mesh but from the final approximation of the previous level.
-This ensures \textsl{a~posteriori} error control in each step after initialization and optimality of the adaptive Algorithm~\ref{algorithm:afem}.
-From the algebraic solver perspective, this can be seen as a full multigrid method over the evolving hierarchy of meshes whose number of cycles is determined by the adaptive stopping criterion. \end{remark}
+\begin{remark}[Nested iterations] In the context of adaptive FEM, the solver does not start from an arbitrary initial guess on each newly-refined mesh but from the final approximation of the previous level (see Algorithm~\ref{algorithm:afem} below).
+This will ensure \textsl{a~posteriori} error control in each step after initialization as well as optimal computational cost.
+From the algebraic solver perspective, such an approach can be seen as a full multigrid method over the evolving hierarchy of meshes whose number of cycles is determined by the adaptive stopping criterion. \end{remark}